Select a language:

 Learn more and register here.

-Early Morning Fitness Hike on Hicks Haul Road
+After Work Fitness Hike on Paved Hicks Haul Road

-You will enjoy a gorgeous sunset with panoramic views of Orange County while hiking in OC Parks’ Irvine Ranch Open Space on the paved Hicks Haul Road.
-This hike travels 6 miles, out and back crossing over Loma Ridge.
-This is the perfect activity for you to get your work-out in and view the sunset.
-The hike is conducted at an average pace of 3 miles per hour, but you may travel a bit faster or slower, at a walk, run, or jog depending on your comfort level.
+Join us every Wednesday night in OC Parks’ Irvine Ranch Open Space for a fitness-focused hike on the paved Hicks Haul Road.
+During the spring, summer and fall, hikers will enjoy wonderful sunset views and a panoramic overview of Orange County.
+This hike travels about 3.5 miles, up to the top of Loma Ridge and back down.
+The hike is conducted at an average of 3-3.5 miles per hour, but you may travel a bit faster or slower, at a walk, run, or jog depending on your comfort level.
+Most participants finish the route in about 1 hour.
 Because of the paved surface of the road, you may wear regular running or walking shoes.
 Trail shoes are fine, but not required.
 Please bring adequate water.

 Please note that you will be asked to adhere to the following measures in order to participate: